Antonio X. Milton

 • Defeated an application for temporary injunction in a breach of non-compete contract case.
 Antonio gave portions of the opening and closing arguments, and he and the AZA team obtained a complete denial of the applicant’s requested relief.

-• Mr. Milton obtained a reversal and remand of an administrative hearing order assessing costs against an indigent client under the Texas Health and Safety Code.
+• Mr. Milton obtained a reversal and remand of an administrative hearing order assessing costs against an indigent client under the Texas Health and Safety Code in Texas’s Third Court of Appeals.

-• Mr. Milton represented the head of an athletic group in a defamation appeal involving Texas’s anti-SLAPP statute.
+• Mr. Milton represented the head of an athletic group in a defamation appeal involving Texas’s anti-SLAPP statute in Texas’s Fourteenth Court of Appeals, obtaining a dismissal of tort claims.

 EDUCATION